Tristan-Phillips/challenge-data-engineering/README.md

 1. Flatten the JSON Structure:

 Write a Python program or script to flatten the nested JSON structure for vaccine_supply into a flat table.
-Each row should represent a unique combination of region, vaccine type, date, and amount of supply.
+Each row should represent a unique combination of the data.
 Save this as a CSV file.

 2. Create a CSV for Vaccine Information:

 Extract information about each vaccine from the "vaccine_information" section and save it as a separate CSV file named "vaccine_information.csv".
-Include columns for vaccine type, manufacturer, storage conditions, and doses required.

 3. Design a Relational Database Model: